Mitarai Digital Folio

 Act 5 98

-Aufidius’s dramatic peak falls in Act 4 with 104 lines — the act where the role carries the most weight on stage.
+Aufidius’s dramatic peak falls in Act 4 with 104 lines.

 Voice signature